dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## Block parameters

-An array of block parameters items is stored in the file header (with a minimum of one item at index 0) in order to support use cases such as wanting to merge C-DNS files from different sources.
+An table of block parameters items is stored in the file header (with a minimum of one item at index 0) in order to support use cases such as wanting to merge C-DNS files from different sources.
 The block header preamble item then contains an optional index for the block parameters item that applies for that